Chapter 23

 “I think…” said Wilbur.
 He drew a deep breath and finally let us in on his thinking.
 “I think the timeline may be fluctuating.
 Possibly unravelling.”

-“O,” I drawled.
-“That’s all… What the hell does that mean?”
+“O?”
+I drawled.
+“Is that all?!… What does that even mean?”
 I demanded, too anxious to heed manners.

 “Removal?”
 I said, appalled.
 “The timeline is trying to write me out of history?!”